the-technat/technat.dev/README.md

 ### CNI

 To drive the pod/service networking I use [Cilium](https://cilium.io) with overlay networking.
-This is mainly to keep my knowledge around Cilium up to date, for an easy/maintenance-free setup the built-in CNI [Flannel](https://github.com/flannel-io/flannel) would of course be much better.
+This is mainly to keep my knowledge around Cilium up to date, for an easy/maintenance-free setup the built-in CNI [Flannel](https://github.com/flannel-io/flannel) would of course be better.

 If for any reason we switch CNI in the future, these things are important:
 - Implementation of Network Policies and preferably also a custom implementation with more features